Xi'an Stele: Discovery

+romanization of the text, and a Latin translation.
+This was perhaps the first sizeable Chinese text made available in its original form to the European public.
+A sophisticated romanization system, reflecting Chinese tones, used to transcribe the text, was the one developed earlier by Matteo Ricci's collaborator Lazzaro Cattaneo (1560–1640).

 The work of the transcription and translation was carried out by Michał Boym and two young Chinese Christians who visited Rome in the 1650s and 1660s: Boym's traveling companion Andreas Zheng (郑安德勒) and, later, another person who signed in Latin as "Matthaeus Sina".
 D.E.
 Mungello suggests that Matthaeus Sina may have been the person who traveled overland from China to Europe with Johann Grueber.